oscarplatoon/cloud9-setup/README.md

 <a href="images/c9-8-baseenv.png" target="_blank"><img src="images/c9-8-baseenv.png" width="400" height="auto" alt="Cloud9 review settings" /></a>

-## Next Step
+## Next Steps
-We now have a base environment to work from but we still need to prep out base environment for all the things we are going to do during this curriculum.
+We now have a base environment to work from but we still need to prep our base environment for all the things we are going to do during this curriculum.

 [ link to bash script to update environment ]